MoldyMacaroniX/dashword.net/_src/posts/how-to-downgrade-geometry-dash-2-206-on-steam-restore-your-mods.md

 ---
 pageSlug: how-to-downgrade-geometry-dash-2-206-on-steam-and-restore-your-mods
-title: How To Downgrade Geometry Dash 2.206 On Steam & Restore Your Mods
+title: "Geometry Dash 2.204: How To Download & Install (Windows)"
 desc: After installing the latest Geometry Dash update, you may want to downgrade Geometry Dash 2.206 to 2.2, 2.205, or 2.204 after the update broke your mods.